 Another super fun thing to do with your friends and family during your visit to Sayulita Nayarit is Tequila tasting.

 You can easily book the Tequila tasting in town at the local tour operator desks and there are a couple of different options in terms of how many tequilas and or other spirits you would like to taste, where the venue is, and how many people are coming.

 Tequila tasting – Courtesy: Claire Summers

 If you are around Riviera Nayarit during whale season (November – April) I highly recommend joining a Whale Watching Tour during your stay.

 Seeing giant humpback whales breach up close is an incredible experience that you will remember for the rest of your life!

-The tour includes an experienced guide, bottled water, lifejacket, boat transportation, and local fees.
+The tour includes an experienced guide, bottled water, a lifejacket, boat transportation, and local fees.
 Pre-bookings are essential to secure one of the limited spots on the boat.

 SHOP TILL YOU DROP